GameScript01/BmgoScript/README.md

 # BmgoScript
-- Create by XTP Panel team
+- Create by XT Panel team
 - Please don't own this to your

 # InfJump